Al-Biruni

 Biography – Life Span

 Al-Biruni was born on 5th September 973 CE at Khwarazm in Uzbekistan, and his full name was “Abu Rayhan Muhammad Ibn Ahmed Al-Biruni“.
 The information on Al-Biruni’s early life is rare.
-Since he spent the first twenty-five years of his life in studies like logic, Islamic laws, philosophy, mathematics, and astronomy – the study of stars and planets.
+Since he spent the first twenty-five years of his life in studies like logic, Islamic laws, philosophy, mathematics, and astronomy – the study of Stars and planets.
 Because of his intelligence, rulers of his time would keep him in their company.

 By the age of 22 in the year 995, he left his homeland and went to Bukhara.
 This city was then the center of knowledge in the world.
 He stayed there for around three years to get an education.
 He came in contact with Ibn Sina (Avicenna) and exchanged views with him on various subjects.
 Later, in 998 AD, he moved to Tabaristan in Iran where he wrote his first book, “The Remaining Traces of Past Centuries”.